Are you looking to have fun and get creative while saving money and living more sustainably? If so, why not think about learning upholstery?

-During the past year, many of us have tried out new hobbies, and if you’re still looking to get creative, why not think about learning upholstery?
-As well as being fun, upholstering is a really useful skill to have, and can save you money as well as help you live more sustainably.
-Many of us have a piece of furniture we love that’s looking a bit tired, and learning to upholster allows you to breathe new life into your favourite pieces.
-Or maybe you have a chair that doesn’t go with the decor in your room?
-Upholstering it can give it a brand new look.
-You can also snap up bargains that are a bit of an eyesore and transform them into stylish and unique new pieces.
+If you’ve got a piece of furniture that’s looking a bit tired, by learning to upholster you can breathe new life into it.
+Or if something doesn’t quite go with the decor in your room, upholstering can give it a brand new look.
+With this skill, you can also snap up bargains that are a bit of an eyesore and transform them into stylish and unique pieces.

 1. Learn the basics

 One of the most important things to know about upholstery is that it’s often a lot easier than it looks.
-You might have seen people on TV or online effortlessly reupholstering furniture, and transforming dowdy old chairs into trendy seats in a matter of minutes.
-But upholstery is a skill, and like any other skill, it takes time to master properly.
+You might have seen people on TV or online effortlessly reupholstering furniture and transforming dowdy old chairs into trendy seats in a matter of minutes.
+But upholstery is a skill, and like any other, it takes time to master properly.

 2. Purchase your tools

-Staple gun.
-This is an essential tool for any budding upholsterer, as it allows you to fix the fabric to the furniture frame quickly and easily.
-This Tacwise staple gun will save you a fair bit of work – but any high-quality staple gun will do the job.
-If you decide to continue on your upholstery journey, you might want to think about investing in an air stapler and compressor, which uses air pressure to achieve much greater force – very handy if you’re stapling into a hard surface like wood.
-Remember to buy staples if your gun doesn’t come with them!
+If you decide to continue on your upholstery journey, you might want to think about investing in an air stapler and compressor.
+These use air pressure to achieve much greater force, and are very handy if you’re stapling into a hard surface like wood.
+Just remember to buy staples if your gun doesn’t come with them!

-Fabric scissors: If you don’t already have a pair of these in your sewing kit, you’ll need to pick up sharp, good quality fabric scissors.
-Bear in mind that using these scissors to cut other materials can make them blunt, so try to keep them only for cutting material.
+Fabric scissors – If you don’t already have a pair of these in your sewing kit, you’ll need to pick up sharp, good-quality fabric scissors.
+Bear in mind that using these scissors to cut other materials can make them blunt, so try to keep them only for cutting fabric.

-Fabric.
-Choosing the colours and patterns of your fabric is always fun.
+Fabric – Choosing the colours and patterns of your fabric is always fun.
 It’s usually best to opt for a thick, durable fabric that can handle a bit of wear and tear – particularly if you’re going to be sitting on the furniture.
 Because you’ll need to pull the fabric tightly around the frame, non-stretch fabrics are best.
-It’s best to buy fabrics in-person, so you can actually feel the material in your hands, but if fabric shops are closed, or you can’t get to one, there are plenty of online fabric shops too – have a browse at Fabricland, My Fabrics and Minerva.

 3. Brush up on your upholstery knowledge